 Your little dog knows 'come'.
-You know this.
-You’ve spent so much time working on it, along with all the other basics like 'down' and 'sit'.
-When you call, your little dog comes running like hearing her name is the best thing that could happen.
-You’re not worried about bringing your little dog to the park for the first time.When you are ready to go home, you are so embarrassed to have to chase your very quick little dog all over.
-Anyone would think she had never been called to come in her life!
-All those longs hours of training... wasted.
+And they are happy to perform the command because they want to please you.
+They've got the task down pat, along with all the other basics like 'down' and 'sit'.
+When you call, your little dog comes running like hearing their name is the best thing that could happen.
+You’re not worried about bringing your little dog to the beach for the first time.
+But when you get there, you quickly learn that your little tail-wagger loves the water and ignores your calls entirely.
+When you are ready to go home, you are so embarrassed to have to chase your very quick little dog all over.
+What happened to your ever-obedient dog?

 Your training isn’t for naught, and although it seems like your little dog has forgotten everything, that isn't the case at all.
 It’s just that with distractions, even the best training is put to the test.
 Maybe your dog doesn’t understand your command in this new setting of a sandy beach, or it could be because your little companion is testing what they can get away with.
 Or, the simple explanation that the call of the waves is too strong!
 Worry not, there are solutions.